k-paulius/aws-security-baseline/alerts/README.md

 ## Deployment

-This solution requires you to deploy three CloudFormation stacks.
+- Required stacks:
   - `org-sec-alerts-central-bus.yaml`.
 This stack creates a central event bus, SNS queues for email and Slack alerts, SQS dead-letter-queue, and Chatbot Slack channel configuration.
 This stack should be deployed in the Security Tooling (audit) account.
-- `org-sec-alerts-general-alerts.yaml` - This stack creates general EventBridge rules that forward events to the SNS topics.
-This stack depends on `org-sec-alerts-central-bus.yaml` stack.
   - `org-sec-alerts-event-fwding.yaml`.
 This stack creates EventBridge rules that forward events to the central event bus.
 It needs to be deployed in every relevant account and region.
 You can do so using your preferred method or the provided StackSet template (`org-sec-alerts-event-fwding-stackset.yaml`).
+- Optional alert rule stacks:
+  - `alert-rules/org-sec-alerts-general-alerts.yaml` - This stack sets up EventBridge rules for generating general alerts.
+    - This stack depends on `org-sec-alerts-central-bus.yaml` stack.
+  - `alert-rules/org-sec-alerts-cloudtrail-alerts.yaml` - This stack sets up EventBridge rules to trigger alerts upon detecting changes in CloudTrail or associated resource configurations.
+    - This stack depends on `org-sec-alerts-central-bus.yaml` stack.

 ### Step 1: Deploy `org-sec-alerts-central-bus.yaml`
 ---